INTI-CMNB/kicad_debian/README.md

 Docker image for KiCad on Debian GNU/Linux.

-The main objetive is to use it as a base for [KiCad automation in CI/CD environments](https://github.com/INTI-CMNB/kicad_ci_test).
+The main objetive is to use it as a base for [KiBot (KiCad automation in CI/CD environments)](https://github.com/INTI-CMNB/KiBot).

 The images are uploaded to [Docker Hub](https://hub.docker.com/repository/docker/setsoft/kicad_debian) and the GitHub projects [kicad5_debian](https://github.com/INTI-CMNB/kicad_debian/pkgs/container/kicad5_debian) and